anaspinson/luad-multiomics-classification/README.md

 ---

+## Key Learnings

+Through this project I gained practical experience in:

+* Integrating transcriptomic, methylation, and clinical datasets from multiple sources
+* Building reproducible bioinformatics workflows in R
+* Applying differential expression and differential methylation analyses for feature selection
+* Developing and evaluating machine learning models for biological classification tasks
+* Working with high-dimensional omics datasets in a high-performance computing environment
+* Interpreting predictive features through pathway and functional enrichment analyses

+One of the most valuable lessons from this project was the importance of robust data preprocessing and integration.
+Matching samples across omics layers and ensuring data quality had a substantial impact on downstream model performance and biological interpretability.

+---

 ## Academic Context

-This project was developed as part of the Data Science in the Life Sciences course at Freie Universität Berlin and extended into a complete multi-omics machine learning workflow for lung adenocarcinoma subtype classification.
+This project was originally developed as part of the Data Science in the Life Sciences program at Freie Universität Berlin and subsequently refined into a reproducible multi-omics machine learning workflow for lung adenocarcinoma subtype classification.

 ---